-Internet resource, and Windows will o perfictor you.

-[- · · 1 7.51

-en: D:\setup.exe

-This manual describes each command available in the AGGRO/LINK[®]8 Program.
-However, since some commands are only available when a document (test) is Open.
+7 Type the name of a program, folder, document, or Internet resource, and Windows will open it for you. en: D:\setup.exe only available when a document (test) is Open.
 The manual will note which commands are available when a document is open with Available only in Document Menu.
 If the command is always available, the statement Available in the Main Menu and Document Menu will follow the command.